MELALab/nela-gt/README.md

-# NELA-GT-2020
+# NELA-GT repository
 This repository contains usage examples for the NELA-GT-2020 data set with Python 3.

-## Citation
+# (NEW) NELA-GT-2021
 If you use this dataset in your work, please cite us as follows: <br>
 ```
 @misc{
-    gruppi2020nelagt2020,
+    gruppi2020nelagt2021,
-    title={NELA-GT-2020: A Large Multi-Labelled News Dataset for The Study of Misinformation in News Articles},
+    title={NELA-GT-2021: A Large Multi-Labelled News Dataset for The Study of Misinformation in News Articles},
     author={Maurício Gruppi and Benjamin D. Horne and Sibel Adalı},
     year={2021},
     eprint={---},